d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 tuner.run(number_of_trials=31)
 ```

-We can visualize the learning curves of all configuration that we evaluated.
+We can visualize the learning curves of all configurations that we evaluated.
 Most of the configurations are stopped early and only the better performing
 configurations survive until $r_{max}$.
-Compare this to vanilla random search
+Compare this to vanilla random search,
 which would allocate $r_{max}$ to every configuration.

 ```{.python .input  n=19}